Message from the Director

 Growth in Educational Programs

 Under the leadership of the NI’s founding director, Dr. Walter Wilczynski, GSU neuroscientists have built a thriving institute in a remarkably short time.
 Our undergraduate program, which offers a BS in Neuroscience, started in 2011 with only 15 majors.
 Now, there are well over 300.
 The graduate program has grown equally spectacularly, with 49 doctoral students enrolled this fall.
-Last year, we launched a new venture, the Dual Degree Option, which is directed by Dr. Laura Carruth and will allow our undergraduates to obtain a Masters in Neuroscience.
+Last year, we launched a new venture, the Dual Degree Option, which is directed by Dr. Nancy Forger, and will allow our undergraduates to obtain a Masters in Neuroscience.

 Growth in Funding